Thursday, September 4, 2025

 Ed Davis

-Ed Davis has immersed himself in writing and contemplative practices since retiring from college teaching.
+Ed Davis has immersed himself in writing and contemplative practices since retiring from his college teaching career.
 Time of the Light, a poetry collection, was released by Main Street Rag Press in 2013.
 His novel The Psalms of Israel Jones (West Virginia University Press, 2014) won the Hackney Award for an unpublished novel in 2010.
-Many of his stories, essays, and poems have appeared in anthologies and journals such as Write Launch, The Plenitudes, Slippery Elm, Hawaii Pacific Review, and Bacopa Literary Review.
+Many of his stories, essays, and poems have appeared in anthologies and journals, including Write Launch, The Plenitudes, Slippery Elm, Hawaii Pacific Review, and Bacopa Literary Review.
 He lives with his wife in the village of Yellow Springs, Ohio.

 Edilson A. Ferreira